Ladhdhat al-nisâ - Pleasure of Women

 Kitâb al-Diryâq (Thériaque de Paris)

-Ancient knowledge of medieval medicine: the production and effects of a miraculous remedy in one of the oldest surviving illuminated Arabic manuscripts in existence
+Secret ancient knowledge in medieval medicine: The production and effects of a miraculous remedy in one of the oldest surviving illuminated Arabic manuscripts in existence

 Experience More